Machine Learning Thesis

 Domain-independent narrative content generation.

-A lot of work has been done in the area of narrative generation, or how to get computers to write coherently plotted interesting stories.
-However, most of this work has focused on how to take a corpus of human-authored information, arrange the events and characters in a logical way, and then generate decent prose.
-To fully achieve narrative intelligence, it is necessary to overcome the necessity of using human-authored input at the beginning of the process.
-This thesis focuses on learning appropriate narrative events and characters from works of literature, as a human author would, and then assembling a plot graph of these events, which can be traversed based on sequential probability to produce a coherent plot.
+The problem of narrative generation, or how to get computers to write coherently plotted interesting stories, has typically been tackled by using a corpus of human-authored information.
+This approach simplifies the problem to arranging manually-defined events and characters in a logical way and then generating decent prose.
+To fully achieve narrative intelligence, we will have to overcome the necessity of using human-authored input at the beginning of the process.
+This thesis therefore focuses on learning appropriate narrative events and characters from works of literature, as a human author would.
+These events can then be assembled into a plot graph, which can be traversed based on sequential probability to produce a coherent plot.